 The tour I was on was the ultimate small group tour – three travelers and a guide.
 Here’s a photo of our group on our first night together.

 There’s a potential peril to traveling for several weeks with so small a group.
 If no one gets along with each other, it’s weeks of misery for everyone.
 If two get along but the third doesn’t, it means weeks of feeling excluded and uncomfortable for that one.
-The final options is that everyone enjoys being together and it’s weeks of pleasure.
+The final option is that everyone enjoys being together and it’s weeks of pleasure.
 In our case, it was the latter and the smiles visible in the photo lasted for the duration.

-A city of contrasts within contrasts
+A city of contrasts within contrasts.

-I called Sarajevo a City of contrasts but for reasons completely different from those may had me attach that appellation to Rio.
+I called Sarajevo a City of contrasts but for reasons completely different from those that had me attach that appellation to Rio.
 Seen from an elevated vantage point or seen from a distance, Rio de Janeiro appears as a city of gleaming, mostly white towers with a dramatic coastal landscape

 as one might see in this view from Corcovado – the 710 meter high home of the famous and gigantic Cristo Redentor (Christ the Redeemer) statue.
 Turn in a different direction or change the angle of your view from that same vantage point and you’re greeted with a look at a contrasting Rio – the Dona Marta neighborhood colloquially called the Santa Maria Favela.

 The poverty in the favelas is overt and easy to see even from a distance.
 To see and experience the poverty in the city of towers you need to get closer.
 I can tell you within both of the above photos, you’ll find pock-marked buildings that have seen no exterior maintenance for years.
 You’ll find abandoned buildings seemingly awaiting the wrecking ball.
-Walk though parts of Rio, even those close to where the tourists are funneled, and your nose will likely be assaulted with the the smells of urine and rotting garbage.
+Walk through parts of Rio, even those close to where the tourists are funneled, and your nose will likely be assaulted with the smells of urine and rotting garbage.

 But then there is the Rio of the Two Brothers inviting parasailers to fly off